-- Applicants to the program must have attained the level, scope, and breadth of educational preparedness necessary to meet the demands of the rapidly evolving, highly technical, and diverse professional curriculum taught at UW Hospital and Clinics School of Radiologic Technology.
+- Applicants to the program must have attained the level, scope, and breadth of educational preparedness necessary to meet the demands of the rapidly evolving, highly technical, and diverse professional curriculum taught at the UW Health University Hospital School of Radiologic Technology.

 - Priority consideration will be afforded to those applicants who have completed all prerequisite courses with an earned grade of “C” or higher in each course.

 - Applicants who are actively enrolled in and making satisfactory progress in a prerequisite course will be given consideration.

 - Applicants who have not completed prerequisite course work or are not making satisfactory academic progress will be deemed ineligible for the current enrollment period.

 - The applicant’s overall GPA for pre-professional course work must be at least 2.5 on a 4.0 scale.

 - Practical experience caring for the ill and injured is highly recommended as it prepares the student for clinical practice.